A2Y-D5L/interviews-go/advanced/account_balances/solution/great_answer/README.md

 ```
 With this approach, withdrawals are checked for sufficient funds, and an error is returned if funds are insufficient.

-#### Modular Approach:
+### Modular Approach:
-Splitting the logic into different modules (`types.go` for data types, `transaction.go` for transaction logic, and `main.go` for the main execution) makes the codebase more readable, maintainable, and testable.
+Splitting the logic into different files (`types.go` for data types, `transaction.go` for transaction logic, and `main.go` for the main execution) makes the codebase more readable, maintainable, and testable.